Smarter business insurance

 Costs, Cover & Risks

-A single misread Cone Penetration Test (CPT) or an overlooked fault line can quickly lead to claims in the millions of dollars.
+A single misread CPT or overlooked fault line can lead to claims in the millions.

 Australian case law involving building foundations and infrastructure has set high-dollar precedents.
 Without the right cover, your business, personal assets, and professional reputation are critically exposed.